estanqueiroa/awscode/cloudformation/lambda-step/README.md

 ## Overview

 The system sends greeting messages in either English or Portuguese based on a language parameter, delivering the message to a specified email address through SNS.
-That´s a simple demonstration on how to integrate Lambda functions with Step Functions state machine.
+Thats a simple demonstration on how to integrate Lambda functions with Step Functions state machine.

 ## Architecture Components